 How to Install A Garage Door Lock Kit

 For our setup, we will use a Prime-Line GD 52118 with inside deadlock and heavy duty galvanized steel housing.
-The side lock fits most garage doors and works only from the inside for added security.
-To install the kit on your garage door, you can follow the steps below:
+The side lock fits most garage doors and works only from the inside for added security (check out our garage security tips).
+To install the kit on your garage door, you can follow these easy steps below:

 - Secure the lock to the door and put marks where you will drill the holes.
 Make sure that the there’s enough space for the bolt to pass through the rail and for the deadbolt to go on.